 - Not completing an agreement allows creditors to recommence recovery of the debt, including backdated interest.
 To avoid termination Debt Helpline will seek approval for a ‘variation’ to your agreement to lower the payments.

 - Information about your debt agreement will be recorded on the National Personal Insolvency Index (NPII) for a limited time.
 When the obligations of your debt agreement have been completed, the notation will be removed five years from the date the debt agreement commenced.

-Debt Helpline is a part of one of the largest and most trusted Debt Agreement Administrators in Australia.
-We help thousands of people every year who are now well on their way to being debt free, if they aren’t already!
+Debt Helpline has helped thousands of individuals who are now well on their way to being debt if they aren’t already!

 Take the first step and find out if a Debt Agreement is right for you.
 Contact one of our expert debt consultants on 1300 802 905 and feel the weight of the world lift from your shoulders.